The Price of Privacy in Untrusted Recommendation Engines: Lower Bound for Adaptive Queries

+In this appendix, we provide a proof for this result.
+The argument proceeds in several steps.

-\textbf{Step 1: Relating divergence between $\PP^T$ and $\PP^0$ to the divergence between the law of $F$ under $\PP^T$ and under $\PP^0$}: \begin{lemma} For each $f$ in the support of the discrete random variable $F$, let $p_f$ and $p^0_f$ denote the probabilities that $F=f$ under $\PP^T$ and $\PP^0$ respectively.
+\textbf{Step 1: Bounding the divergence between the measure on $F$ under $\PP^T$ and under $\PP^0$}: \begin{lemma} For each $f$ in the support of any discrete random variable $F$, let $p_f$ and $p^0_f$ denote the probabilities that $F=f$ under $\PP^T$ and $\PP^0$ respectively.
 Then we have: